mhdawson/micro-app-notify-client/README.md

   * toNumber - number to which the SMS will be sent.
   * fromNumber - number from which the SMS will be sent.

-As an example with the sentive bits removed:
+An example of a json file that can be read in to make the configuration object (with the sensitive bits masked):

 ```
 {